yihangho/SimpleCMS/README.markdown

 Attaching this attribute to an element will cause MathJax to typeset the content of the element.

 ## JSON Input
 For tasks that are using JSON input, the JSON string should represent an array of objects.
-Each object should have three keys defined: `label`, `multiline` and `content`.
+Each object should have three keys defined: `label` and `content`.
 It is important to ensure that the JSON string is valid.